Waxing Gibbous on

 Moon before descending node

-11 days after ascending node on 10 August 2018 at 13:40 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 24 August 2018 at 04:51 in ♒ Aquarius.
+11 days after ascending node on 10 August 2018 at 13:40 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 24 August 2018 at 04:51 in ♒ Aquarius.

 Moon at southern standstill

 At 02:58 the Moon is meeting its standstill point to reach South declination of ∠-20.773°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠20.837° at the point of next standstill in ♋ Cancer on 5 September 2018 at 06:56.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.837° at the point of next northern standstill in ♋ Cancer on 5 September 2018 at 06:56.

 Syzygy in 3 days